fadawar/fadawar.github.io/_posts/2020-06-07-who-knocks-on-my-servers.md

 Invalid HTTP_HOST header: 'corpse.xyz'.
 You may need to add 'corpse.xyz' to ALLOWED_HOSTS.
 ```

-Message was clear.
+The message was clear.
-There were requests coming to my server from domain which is not allowed.
+Requests were coming to my server from a domain that is not allowed.
 How it can be?
 _“Maybe someone pointed his domain to my server’s IP address by mistake?”_ was first thought in my head.
 But there were many of those requests from many different domains.